 Receiving a diagnosis of DLBCL may be very challenging.
 You might find that it negatively affects your sense of self or mental well-being.
 You might also experience financial challenges related to your diagnosis or treatment.

-Talk with your healthcare team to learn about your treatment options and support resources.
+Talk with a healthcare professional to learn about your treatment options and support resources.
 Let them know if you’re finding it difficult to follow your treatment plan or manage the side effects or costs of treatment.
 They may adjust your treatment, or they may recommend resources to help you manage the challenges of treatment.

 You might find it helpful to join a support for people with DLBCL or connect with a nonprofit organization that provides information and support services.